Why Are My Calathea Leaves Curling: Reasons And How to Fix It

 Light Shock

-Another reason for calathea curled due to light shock.
-When a tree is exposed to too much or little light, the leaves will start to curl as a way to protect themselves.
+Another reason for Calathea’s curling is a light shock.
+When a tree is exposed to too much or too little light, the leaves will start to curl as a way to protect themselves.

 Pests

-Pests can also be a cause of leaf curling in calathea.
-If you notice that the leaves are curled and small insects on the plant, pests are likely the culprit.
+Pests can also be a cause of leaf curling in Calathea.
+If you notice that the leaves are curled and small insects are on the plant, pests are likely the culprits.

 Disease